tabinfl/mage-server/public/README.md

 The `npm run build` command you ran earlier uses the webpack [production](webpack.prod.js) to minify, obfuscate, and bundle all of the MAGE web app's JavaScript and CSS assets into the `dist` directory.
 The MAGE server [Express](../express.js) configuration will serve the assets from that directory.
-You can also potentially server the contents of that directory from a separate reverse proxy server, such as nginx or Apache httpd, as they are just static web resources.
+You can also potentially serve the contents of that directory from a separate reverse proxy server, such as nginx or Apache httpd, as they are just static web resources.